Prosthetic devices

 - Urological supplies.

-You must go to a supplier that’s enrolled in Medicare for Medicare to pay for your device.
-Part A or Part B covers surgically implanted prosthetic devices depending on whether the surgery takes place in an inpatient or outpatient setting.
+For Medicare to pay for your prosthetic device, you must get it from a Medicare-enrolled supplier.
+This is true no matter who submits the claim (you or the provider).
+Either Part A or Part B covers a surgically implanted prosthetic device depending on if the surgery takes place in an inpatient or outpatient setting.